isabella232/dashboard-16/README.md

 The code consists of HTML5/CSS and default bahavior provided by Javascript.
 [Blocks](http://demo.bootstraptor.com/blocks.html) templates are used for the dashboard layout

 1. The landing page for the dashboard is `index.html` located at `src/main/webapp/index.html`.
+2. The `assets` directory contains all of the css, images, and javascript.
-2. There are four child pages that are used for the detailed dashboards for each of the respective groups of servers:
+3. There are four child pages that are used for the detailed dashboards for each of the respective groups of servers:

 * `jabber-servers.html`
 * `java-servers.html`
 * `mysql-servers.html`
 * `web-servers.html`